RedisLabs/redislabs-docs/content/rc/rc-quickstart.md

     Replace `<host>`, `<port>`, and `<password>` with the details copied earlier from the **View Database** screen.

-5. You should now be connected to your database.
-Try these basic Redis commands.
+5. After you connect to your database, try these basic Redis commands:

     ``` sh
     xxx:yyy> ping